 Please note that the application and related materials serve as the foundational information base to determine Candidacy (eligibility) for the examination.
 The application and related materials are reviewed by the ABPP Executive Officer for compliance with the generic criteria.
 Upon meeting the generic criteria, the applicant’s file is sent to the specialty’s reviewer(s) for confirmation of the specialty specific criteria.
 The ABBCP’s review coordinator sends the candidacy decision to the CO via fax whereupon the CO immediately notifies the applicant/candidate by mail of the decision.

 STAGE 1: CREDENTIALS REVIEW

-The candidate’s application is reviewed by the credentials coordinator to insure that basic requirements for board certification in cognitive and behavior psychology are met.
+The candidate’s application is reviewed by the credentials coordinator to insure that basic requirements for board certification in Behavioral and Cognitive Psychology are met.
 The applicant is then admitted to candidacy.

 STAGE 2: SUBMISSION OF WRITTEN DOCUMENTS

 The written documents are to be submitted to the practice sample coordinator (the written requirements are described below).